David Faraci

 Walks

 There are tons and tons of lovely countryside walks around Durham.
 You can find some here.
-Feel free to ask me for suggestions if you’re interested.

 Newcastle